 Creating a great employee workplace experience is particularly crucial when we consider the challenge for enterprises to attract the next generation of talent.
 Millennials have different expectations.
 Why shouldn’t they be able to choose their own devices and apps?
 IT should act as a facilitator, creating a secure environment that empowers employees to choose the best tools for the job.

 Organizations that embrace new digital workplace technologies, new ways of organizing the workplace and boosting the employee experience are going to be the first port of call for the talent.
 And there’s a huge opportunity here.
 While nearly 80 percent of executives rated employee experience as important or very important, according to Deloitte, only 22 percent described their companies as excellent at building a differentiated employee experience.

 No single corporation can deliver a great employee experience on its own; it requires an ecosystem of customers, academia, and market leaders such as Fujitsu and Microsoft working closely together to co-create workplace transformation solutions that address the holistic people, process and persona dimensions.

 Happy and engaged employees tend to be able to relate to their product set much better.
 They’re more motivated and that carries across to their internal and external interactions.
 By empowering them to find the most effective workflow and allowing them to personalize their workspaces, you can positively influence the retention of their intellectual capital.

-Stirring new technologies into the mix will help enterprises achieve new levels of employee experience.
+Stirring new smart working technologies into the mix will help enterprises achieve new levels of employee experience.